Michael A. Valenti

 866-617-6209 (Toll Free)

 Michael Valenti is a native of Cleveland, Ohio, where he attended St. Ignatius High School .
 He obtained his undergraduate degree from nationally ranked College of the Holy Cross, and obtained his law degree from the American University, Washington College of Law.
 Mr. Valenti began his legal career with Greenebaum Doll & McDonald, PLLC, one of the largest, most well-respected firms in Kentucky and the surrounding region.
 He later joined a medium sized firm, founded by former partners of the Greenebaum firm consisting of some of the most well-respected attorneys in the Louisville community.
 He remained with that firm for ten years where he became a partner.
 In 1997, Mr. Valenti teamed with John E. Hanley to form the law firm now known as Valenti Hanley & Robinson, PLLC.
 The firm has grown from three attorneys to its current ten.
 Mr. Valenti concentrates his practice in the business law arena, devoting most of his time in the following two areas: (i) general business and commercial litigation, with an emphasis on the rights and duties of shareholders, directors, officers and employees of businesses; and (ii) preparing the necessary documentation concerning the formation and operation of businesses, including business formation agreements and all types of contractual agreements needed by businesses in the course of their operations.
 During the course of his career, Mr. Valenti has successfully represented clients in many jury and bench trials, acting as the first chair attorney in most of these cases.
 All told, Mr. Valenti has litigated hundreds of cases, including cases seeking preliminary or injunctive relief.
 He believes that he brings a unique perspective to the practice of law in the business arena because his substantial litigation experience helps him anticipate issues that may arise in the contractual documents which he often prepares for clients.
 Mr. Valenti is also active in the community.
-He has coached football and lacrosse on a variety of levels for the past ten years.
-He is presently Chairman of the Board of Directors of Harbor House of Louisville, a non-profit organization serving needs of adults suffering from a variety of disabilities and those of their families.
+He has coached football and lacrosse on a variety of levels over a ten year period.
+He has served as the President of the Board of Directors of Harbor House of Louisville in 2012 and 2013 and remains on the Executive Committee of Harbor House's Board.
+Harbor House is a non-profit organization serving needs of adults suffering from a variety of disabilities and those of their families.
 He is also a member of St. Albert the Great Parish.
+Mr. Valenti is an outdoor sports enthusiast who enjoys skiing, hiking, mountain climbing and biking, running, travel and reading.

 Achievements Mr. Valenti has over 25 years of practice experience in a wide array of business and commercial litigation matters, including: